 PayPal CEO said that digital currencies allow the introduction of checkout, and crypto continues the focus on driving the adoption of cryptocurrencies.
 He further added that allowing cryptocurrencies to make purchases in businesses worldwide can cause the mass acceptance of digital currencies.
 No doubt, it is a big deal for PayPal, but many cryptocurrency exchanges have already offered Mastercard and Visa cards that allow users to pay via cryptocurrency.
 Hence, it is possible to pay with cryptocurrency at any outlet that accepts Visa.

-PayPal also said that they will not charge any fees, but there is a spread in cryptocurrency.
+Several cryptocurrencies are supported, such as Bitcoin, Litecoin, Ethereum, or Bitcoin Cash.
+For retailers, purchases are getting converted into fiat currency, and the retailer receives fiat currency as usual.
+And that’s how it works for cards and PayPal.
+PayPal also said they would not charge any fees, but cryptocurrency is spread.
 As of now, Ethereum fees are higher, which means Ether is important.
-And this will have a huge impact on cryptocurrency payment due to taxes.
-Several cryptocurrencies are supported such as Bitcoin, Litecoin, Ethereum, or Bitcoin Cash.
+And this will have a significant impact on cryptocurrency payment due to taxes.

 PayPal is launching a stablecoin as its cryptocurrency